pirafrank/battery_life_extender/README.md

 ## Requirements

-OS X 10.8 or above should be enough!
-Tested on Mavericks.
+OS X 10.8 or above.
+Tested on Mavericks and Yosemite.

 ## Installation